Bambyboi/CIT225_finalproject/README.md

 # CIT225_finalproject about NBA database
 Samuel Kaleopa
+#Project Details
+- The goal of this project is to gain experience with database design and implementation.
+You need to choose a small domain (for example, food carts or campus sports teams) for which to implement a database, along with populating it with real data and producing example queries to execute over it.

 - For tables csv, those files can insert data easily on MySQL tables using Data import...
 - NBA database export - that is my whole nba database creation...